Quick answer

 Generative BI uses large language models (LLMs) to automatically generate reports, insights, visualizations, and natural language summaries from business data.
 Learn what generative BI is, how it works, and how it differs from traditional BI tools.

 What is Agentic Analytics?
-AI Agents for Autonomous Business Intelligence
+AI Agents for BI

 Agentic analytics uses autonomous AI agents to proactively analyze data, surface insights, trigger alerts, and take actions without human prompting.
 Learn how agentic AI differs from traditional BI, and what it means for business decision-making.